-NEXT.cc Climate Change Journey is under construction; if interested in contributing reach out to us at www.NEXT.cc@gmail.com!
-The climate is always changing.
+Climate is always changing.
 It is in constant movement.
-From the many different systems alive in the atmosphere, geosphere, biosphere, lithosphere, and hydrosphere, the world is in constant motion.
-The [sun and its heat are the drivers of the sun’s movement and energy in our atmosphere](NASA | Dynamic Earth Excerpt: Viz Challenge Winner (https://safeshare.tv/x/kacHtzBtLC) , and the health of all life on earth.
+Within the many different systems alive in the atmosphere, geosphere, biosphere, lithosphere, and hydrosphere, the world changes, evolves, and responds.
+The sun and its heat are the drivers of all energy in our atmosphere and the health of all life on earth.
+The earth and the atmosphere balance the temperature with energy reception and reflection.
+See NEXT. cc’s Earth’s Energy Balance Journey.
+Scientists record five extinction periods in Earth’s 4.6+ billion years of evolution.

 Activity 1 – Climate is always changng